 Yes, special events are held throughout the year and event volunteers are instrumental toward their success.

-May I volunteer with Hummingbird Hospice if I have had a recent death of a loved one?
+May I volunteer with a hospice patient if I have had a recent death of a loved one?

 You may need to consider taking on a non-patient volunteer role for up to a year after your loss.